 Health in Adult Life

-Health in adult life is partly derived from a healthy start in life.
+Health in adult life is partly shaped by a healthy start in life.
 It is also affected by external factors and behaviours.
 Some external factors, such as housing and employment, are closely linked to inequality and environmental hazards.
-Their impact can be significant, with the costs to the NHS of poor housing estimated at £1.4bn/year, for example, and homeless people typically dying 30 years younger than the general population.
+Their impact can be significant, with the costs to the NHS of poor housing estimated at £1.4bn/year for example, and homeless people typically dying 30 years younger than the general population.

-The behaviours affecting health include smoking, exercise and social isolation.
-These are, of course, partly a matter of choice but a choice that can be constrained by physical, economic and social environment in which people live.
-These behaviours contribute considerably to the risk of long term conditions such as cancer and circulatory disease, and preventative action in adulthood – a healthier diet, not smoking, reducing alcohol intake, being physically active for at least 150 minutes per week, maintaining a healthy weight and reducing exposure to air pollution through active travel – can help reduce the burden of disease for individuals and society.
+Health is affected by behaviours like smoking, exercise, and social isolation.
+While these are partly personal choices, they can also be influenced by where and how people live.
+These behaviours can increase the risk of long-term conditions like cancer and heart disease.
+Taking steps in adulthood, such as eating a healthier diet, not smoking, drinking less alcohol, being active for at least 150 minutes a week, keeping a healthy weight, and reducing exposure to air pollution through active travel, can help reduce these health risks for both individuals and society.

 Exercise